bloomberg/chef-bcpc/bootstrap.md

 ==================

-Once the BCPC bootstrap VM is created and the node VMs are registered in Cobbler (done automatically with Vagrant-based ``vbox_create.sh`` invocations), you can boot up the other VMs now, for example :
+Once the BCPC bootstrap VM is created and the node VMs are registered in Cobbler, you can boot up the other VMs now, for example :

 ```
 $ VBoxManage startvm bcpc-vm1